 This competition is an exclusive opportunity to pitch an idea or scheme to improve research culture in the UK and potentially receive a small grant to support its implementation.
 Submitted ideas will be shortlisted and the groups or individuals behind the top three will be invited to pitch them on stage at the Research culture: Changing expectations event.
 A panel of judges will challenge and probe the pitches before deciding whether to award a small grant to support its implementation.

 Entries to the competition are now closed.
 Full details can be found here.

 - Professor Jim Al-Khalili OBE FRS (theoretical physicist, author and broadcaster)

 - Dr Eugenia Cheng (Scientist In Residence at the School of the Art Institute of Chicago)

-- Margaret Heffner (author of Beyond measure; the big impact of small changes)
+- Dr Margaret Heffernan (author of Beyond Measure: the big impact of small changes)